Shaun-Regenbaum/ECG-peak-detection/README.md

 # 📈ECG-peak-detection📉
-For BMED 3110, this code takes sample ECG data and attempts to detect R Peaks.
+This code takes sample ECG data and attempts to detect R Peaks.
+It also creates the accompanying graphs to visualize false positives, true negatives, etc...